RsyncProject/rsync/rsync.1.md

     Rsync can also be configured (at build time) to have this option enabled by default (with is overridden by both the environment and the command-line).
+    Run `rsync -V` to check if this is the case, as it will display "default protect-args" or "optional protect-args" depending on how it was compiled.

     This option will eventually become a new default setting at some as-yet-undetermined point in the future.